Bilateral international migration flow estimates for 200 countries

 Which countries are most affected?

 There are a few features to note.
-First, and unsurprisingly, the largest revisions are occurring in the most recent data (2015).
+First, and unsurprisingly, the largest revisions occur in the most recent data (2015).
 Second, the biggest changes are in North American data sources.
 Below is a table of the bilateral pairs where the revision to the migrant stocks is greater than 100,000.
-Third, in some areas there are noticeable patterns to the changes - the diagonal lines parallel to the \(y=x\) line - which I guess is related to updates in the data used to imputation missing bilateral stocks.
+Third, in some areas, there are noticeable patterns to the changes - the diagonal lines parallel to the \(y=x\) line - which I guess is related to updates in the data used to imputation missing bilateral stocks.

 Impact on validation exercise

-The impact of the revision in stock data on the validation exercise in the paper is slightly larger than the previous update, but still not very dramatic.
+The impact of the revision in stock data on the validation exercise from the paper is slightly larger than the previous update, but still not very dramatic.
 Below is an animated version of Figure 4 in the paper, showing the correlations between the flow estimates and reported data for various migration measures, for the original estimates and subsequent updates based on new WPP and IMS data.

 Version 4: Correct for Serbia, Montenegro, Sudan and South Sudan before 2005